Skip to main content

 The Archives Center holds more than 1,300 collections documenting the history of technology, invention and innovation, business and consumer culture, American music, and popular culture, including extensive paper and audio-visual materials on histories of advertising and jazz.
 To name just a few of the expansive offerings, their holdings include the Norman and Sally Coe Scopitone Film Collection, circa 1962-1970, Community Life Afro-American Audio-Visual Collection, 1974-1976, Gordon Hendricks Motion Picture History Paper, circa 1895-1970, The Duke Ellington Collection, and the Program in African American Culture Collection, 1979-1986.
 Holdings are searchable through their website and through the Smithsonian Institution Research Information System (SIRIS).

-Smithsonian National Museum of African American Culture and History
+Smithsonian National Museum of African American History and Culture

 1400 Constitution Ave., NW, Washington, DC 20004